Banks consider quitting Barcelona as Catalonia threatens split from Spain

-Catalonia could lose two of Spain's biggest banks if political leaders in the region press ahead with a threat to declare independence.
+Catalonia could lose two of Spain's biggest banks over a threat by the region's political leaders to declare independence.

 Banco Sabadell confirmed it was thinking about moving its legal home out of the region, and another major financial institution -- Caixabank (CAIXY) -- was reported to be considering doing the same.

-Sabadell's board is meeting Thursday to discuss a move from Barcelona -- Catalonia's regional capital.
-The most obvious alternative location is Madrid, the capital of Spain.
+Sabadell's board met Thursday to discuss a move from Barcelona -- Catalonia's regional capital.
+It decided to base the bank in Alicante in southeastern Spain, Spanish newspaper El Pais reported after the meeting.

-Catalonia's regional government says it could make a unilateral declaration of independence from Spain as early as Monday, following a disputed and chaotic referendum on Sunday in which two million Catalans voted to break away.
+Catalonia's government was planning to make a unilateral declaration of independence from Spain as early as Monday, following a disputed and chaotic referendum Sunday in which two million Catalans voted to break away.

 That could plunge Spain's most productive economic region, and the country as a whole, into a political crisis and create enormous legal uncertainty for banks and businesses.